 Have you ever felt like a certain ad was following you around the internet wherever you went?
 If so, you were likely being “remarketed” to.
-Google AdWords is a great tool to get your business at the top of Google search results; however, what a lot of people don’t know is that AdWords also offers the option of creating visual banner ads for your customers through the Google Display Network.
+Google Ads is a great tool to get your business at the top of Google search results; however, what a lot of people don’t know is that Google Ads also offers the option of creating visual banner ads for your customers through the Google Display Network.

 The advantages of these ads is evident, images are eye catching and garner the attention from users who often suffer from text fatigue.
 From these visual advertisements there are two major options, Remarketing Ads and Display Ads.
 There are several differences with both mediums, but essentially the major ones are as follows:

 Display Ads on the Google Display Network are utilized to attract new users to your website.
 In contrast, Remarketing allows you to select audiences that have already visited your website and provide them with more detailed offers, seen within the display network as they navigate the internet.

 Is it important to use one over the other?
 No, remarketing is actually a type of Display Ad, and they both operate on the Google Display Network.
 The major differentiator is that they both serve a different purpose.
 Moreover, they reinforce each other!
 If Display Ads are used as the first touch point with a website viewer, consider remarketing as the follow up.
 Leads gained from a remarketing campaign are often exposed to display ads or Google Ads campaigns earlier in the sales cycle.